Biorthogonal resource theory of genuine quantum superposition

-The resource theory of quantum superposition regards the incoherent mixtures below as the superposition-free states~\cite{2017_PRL_Plenio} where \(\{|c_i\rangle\}\) are normalized, linearly independent, and nonorthogonal states and \(\{p_i\}\) form a probability distribution.
-This means that a system existing in state \(\hat{\rho}_f\) cannot be utilized as a resource under the quantum operations that cannot create or increase quantum superposition in the basis of \(\{|c_i\rangle\}\).
+are regarded as superposition-free states~\cite{2017_PRL_Plenio, 2021_PRA_GT, 2022_PRA_GT}, where \(\{|c_i\rangle\}\) represents a set of normalized and linearly independent states that are not necessarily orthogonal, and \(\{p_i\}\) form a probability distribution.
+Consequently, a system existing in state \(\hat{\rho}_f\) cannot serve as a resource under quantum operations incapable of creating or amplifying quantum superposition in the basis of \(\{|c_i\rangle\}\).